HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 type.
 The _typeFilter, if used, **SHALL** comprise one, or more, valid FHIR search queries for the respective resource being filtered.

+NOTE: When constructing search queries to incorporate into a _typeFilter, Search parameters supported by the relevant profiles from the PDex, US Core or CARIN Blue Button IGs **SHALL** be followed.

 The overall workflow for Bulk Payer-to-Payer Exchange is shown in the diagram below: